funnypar/Learn-React/README.md

 3. In the third part, i want to create a very very small Project that i can understand states and events with that (steps) 😉

 4. In the next step, i want to create a very very small Project with informations that i have learned until now (dates) 😎

+5. In the fifth step, i want to create a small Project, and learn more about React (faraway) 👜

                     So let's do it now 🤠